saintsaintsan/MMDT_2025_MLAI101/phone-pyae-myo/mid-term_project/report.md

 # Body Fat Prediction Using Polynomial Regression

 **Why I chose this topic**
-To be honest, I didn't specifically set out to predict body fat from the beginning.
-I was looking for a dataset that would be suitable for polynomial regression, and after browsing through Kaggle, I came across this body fat prediction dataset.
-It seemed like a perfect fit because it had multiple numerical features that could potentially have non-linear relationships with the target variable (body fat percentage).
+I chose the Body Fat Percentage Prediction project because it provides an opportunity to explore how various physiological and anthropometric features relate to body fat percentage.
+This topic is both practical and relevant, especially in health, fitness, and medical fields where body composition assessment is crucial.
+This project seemed like a perfect fit because it had multiple numerical features that could potentially have non-linear relationships with the target variable (body fat percentage).

 **Dataset and approach**
 I used a body fat dataset from Kaggle that had 252 people with various body measurements.
-What I liked about it was that it was already clean with no missing data, which saved me time.
-I was initially about to use only the four features but I had to take all of the listed measurements to predict body fat percentage because I found out that taking all of these features would give me a really accurate model.
+What I liked about it was that it was already clean with no missing data.
+I was initially about to use only the four features but I had to take all of the listed measurements to predict body fat percentage because later I found out that taking all of these features would give me a really accurate model.

 **How I built the model**
 I set up a pipeline that first scaled all the data, then transformed it into polynomial features, and finally train the data.
 Instead of just guessing what polynomial degree to use, I used GridSearchCV to test degrees from 2 to 9.
 It turned out that degree 2 worked best.
 I split my data 70-30 for training and testing.